 The point, as Schumpeter noted, is this evolutionary process rewards profitable adaptations and innovations and punishes less efficient ways of organizing resources.
 The process can be bumpy and unpleasant for some, but the trendline is toward progress, growth and higher standards of living.

-< Dividend pay out from SPH has been in decreasing trend since 2012 , exclude the special dividend paid in 2013 >
+< Dividend payout from SPH has been in decreasing trend since 2012, excluding the special dividend paid in 2013 >

-While shareholders of SPH would happily collecting their dividend of 4-5 % p.a ( and special dividend in 2013 from spinning off some of their property into REIT ) , question need to be asked as on long term basis , will the company success in their reinventing process ?
+While shareholders of SPH would happily collecting their dividend of 4-5 % p.a ( and special dividend in 2013 from spinning off some of their property into REIT ), the question needs to be asked as on long term basis, will the company success in their reinventing process?

-< Disclaimer : This is not a call to buy or sell on any particular stocks and please do your own due diligence before making decision .
-Stocks mention are just the opinion of writer and I do not own directly or indirectly any of this stock at the time of writing. >
+< Disclaimer: This is not a call to buy or sell on any particular stocks and please do your own due diligence before making the decision .
+Stocks mention are just the opinion of the writer and I do not own directly or indirectly any of this stock at the time of writing. >

 “ Creative Destruction is the essential fact about Capitalism “ by Joseph A. Schumpeter